SMB CFO Buyer’s Guide: Automation beyond your Accounting Software

 - automatically mapping transactions to general ledger accounts and budgets (automating the expense report)

-- Reducing out-of-pocket spend (and reimbursements) thru easy to use software and an accessible corporate card program
+- Reducing out-of-pocket spend (and reimbursements) thru easy to use software and an accessible corporate or purchasing card program

 With the ability to grant and revoke access to corporate cards instantly, deny over-budget transactions, and provide real-time visibility into both paid and pending transactions, finance teams gain the ability to control spend without restricting their employees’ ability to spend when they need to.